-- A build script, tinderbox, that automates checking out a specific version of the FreeBSD source tree and building it. - A supervisor script, thmaster, that monitors individual Tinderbox instances, logs their output, and emails failure notices. - A CGI script named index.cgi that reads a set of tbmaster logs and presents an easy-to-read HTML summary of them. - A set of build servers that continually test the tip of the most important FreeBSD code branches. - A webserver that keeps a complete set of Tinderbox logs and displays an up-to-date summary.
+- A build script, tinderbox, that automates checking out a specific version of the FreeBSD source tree and building it. - A supervisor script, thmaster, that monitors individual Tinderbox instances, logs their output, and emails failure notices. - A CGI script named index.cgi that reads a set of the three set of the set o - A set of build servers that continually test the tip of the most important FreeBSD code branches. - A webserver that keeps a complete set of Tinderbox logs and displays an up-to-date summary.